flyingcircusio/fc-nixos/doc/src/open-webui.md

 % TODO: link to subscription, verify subscription naming

 A *Flying Circus AI Services* subscription is required for this role.
+An access token must be created in the customer portal to allow the Open WebUI instance to access our central AI gateway.

-Enabling the `open-webui` role automatically sets up Open WebUI available under `https://ai-chat.<resource group name>.fcio.net`.
-As the first account accessing the application after installation automatically gains administrator privileges, we recommend that a designated admininstrator logs in immediately after setting up the role.
+Enabling the `open-webui` role automatically sets up Open WebUI available under `https://ai-chat.<resource group>.fcio.net`.
+The access token from the customer portal must then be copied into the file `/etc/local/open-webui/secret` on the VM with the role assigned.
+As the first account accessing the application after installation automatically gains administrator privileges, we recommend that a designated administrator logs in immediately after the role is assigned and configured.

 ## User Management